 Since discovering that my greatest sensitivity is to colour, I feel I have found the missing piece to the jigsaw of my life.
 I now understand the symptoms, feelings, changing states and moods that I can experience that previously I didn’t understand.
 If I look after myself well (nourish myself with the colours I love and endeavour to avoid the ones that trouble me) and find the help I need, I can feel amazing.
 Other days I can struggle.
 The important thing is that I know I can feel good and when I am not feeling good, I ‘get’ why.
 This has boosted my confidence enormously.
 Now I feel happy to explain my sensitivities to people.
 They may ‘get it’ or they may not but either way I feel proud to be sensitive.

 How Can I Help You?

-As a hypnotherapist/healer, a voice and movement therapist and a music teacher, my calling is to help people find their voice, connect with their passion and express their power to be themselves.
-I particularly work with highly sensitive children and adults – helping them to manage the challenges and embrace their gift of being Highly Sensitive.
+As a Highly Sensitive Child Therapist and a Music Teacher, my calling is to help people find their voice, connect with their passion and express their power to be themselves.
+I help highly sensitive children to manage the challenges and embrace their gift of being Highly Sensitive.